holgerbrandl/kalasim/docs/userguide/docs/component.md

 Standby has the effect that the component will be triggered on the next simulation event.

-* If the component is `CURRENT`, it will suspend execution internally.
+* If the component is `CURRENT`, it will suspend execution internally
 * Although theoretically possible, it is not recommended to use standby for non current components.
+If needed to do so, the pattern to provide the correct receiver is `with(nonCurrent){ standby() }`
-* Not allowed for `DATA` components or `main`.
+* Not allowed for `DATA` components or `main`

 Examples